uwindsorcss/documents/constitution.md

 4. Be responsible for photographing or recording events to post on social media and share the photographs/videos with the Social Media Coordinator.
 5. Event Coordinators are limited to missing 2 events per semester or 4 events total per elected term before they are removed and replaced.

-The **Head of Societal Development** shall:
-1. Report to the Treasurer
-2. Be responsible for leading the Societal Development team (i.e. Merchandising Coordinator, Social Media Coordinator)
-3. Be responsible for planning and executing strategies to grow the Computer Science Society.
-4. Be responsible for increasing our income by means of fundraising and promotion.
-5. Be responsible for growing society presence on campus by means of marketing, social media and promoting events.
-6. Act as a moderator on the Computer Science Discord.

-The **Social Media Coordinator** shall:
-1. Report to the Head of Societal Development.
-2. Be responsible for marketing any society activities and events through our social media channels (e.g. Instagram, Facebook)
-3. Be responsible for marketing other CSS/CS related items to the social media channels.
-4. Be responsible for posting photos/videos from events to social media channels including the CSS website and Discord.

 The **Merchandising Coordinator** shall:
-1. Report to the Head of Societal Development
+1. Report to the Head of Communications
-2. Be responsible for all things related to Computer Science merchandise (e.g. sweaters).
+2. Be responsible for all things related to Computer Science merchandise (e.g., sweaters).
 3. Communicate with vendors to get quotes and work with the Treasurer to secure payments for merchandise.
 4. Brainstorm ideas for merchandise and strategies related to merchandise.
-5. Host/organize any design contests with the students (e.g. sweater design contest)
+5. Host/organize any design contests with the students (e.g., sweater design contest)

-The **Head of Technology** shall:
+The **Promotions Coordinator** shall:
-1. Report to the President
+1. Report to the Head of Communications.
-2. Be appointed via interview process, conducted by executive Computer Science Society executives.
+2. Be responsible for marketing any society activities and events through our social media channels (e.g., Instagram, Facebook)
-3. Be responsible for development, debugging, implementation of changes, and maintenance of the Computer Science Society website.
+3. Be responsible for marketing other CSS/CS related items to the social media channels.
-4. Be responsible for managing the Computer Science Discord including channels, bots, roles, etc.
+4. Be responsible for posting photos/videos from events to social media channels including the CSS website and Discord.

+The **Design Coordinator** shall:
+1. Report to the Head of Communications.
+2. Be responsible for designing all promotional materials (flyers, social media posts, etc.) related to CSS/CS.
+3. Be responsible for designing CSS merchandise, in cooperation with the Merchandising Coordinator.

 The **Career Advisor** shall:
-1. Report to the Vice President
+1. Report to the Head of Student Affairs
 2. Actively brainstorm workshops, ideas, tools, etc. to improve the careers of our students.
 3. Host workshops related to internships and co-op, resume workshops, etc.
 4. Responsible for advocating awards and scholarships to students.

-5. Act as a moderator on the Computer Science Discord.
+The **Senior Years Representative** shall:
+1. Report to the Head of Student Affairs
+2. Be responsible for representing the views and concerns of third- and  fourth-year students to the executive.
+3. Be responsible for representing the executive to all third and fourth year members of the Society.
+4. Be responsible for making announcements at the beginning of third- and fourth-year lectures to make members aware of society events.

 The **First Year Representative(s)** shall:
-1. Report to the executives
+1. Report to the Head of Student Affairs
-2. Be responsible for representing the views and concerns of first year students to the executives.
+2. Be responsible for representing the views and concerns of first-year students to the executives.
 3. Be responsible for representing the executive to all first year members of the Society.
-4. Be responsible for making announcements at the beginning of first year lectures to make members aware of society events.
+4. Be responsible for making announcements at the beginning of first-year lectures to make members aware of society events.

 The **Second Year Representative** shall:
-1. Report to the executives
+1. Report to the Head of Student Affairs
-2. Be responsible for representing the views and concerns of second  year students to the executive.
+2. Be responsible for representing the views and concerns of second-year students to the executive.
 3. Be responsible for representing the executive to second year members of the Society.
-4. Be responsible for making announcements at the beginning of second year lectures to make members aware of society events.

-The **Senior Years Representative** shall:
-1. Report to the executives
-2. Be responsible for representing the views and concerns of third and  fourth year students to the executive.
-3. Be responsible for representing the executive to all third and fourth year members of the Society.
-4. Be responsible for making announcements at the beginning of third and fourth year lectures to make members aware of society events.
+4. Be responsible for making announcements at the beginning of second-year lectures to make members aware of society events.

 The **Secretary** shall:
-1. Report to the executives
+1. Report to the President
 2. Be appointed by the president and ratified by the remaining executive at the first regular meeting and from the membership of the society.
 3. Be responsible for scheduling meetings by determining the best time for members, the location, and sending calendar invites.
 4. Be responsible for taking notes during meetings.

 The **Social Media Moderator(s)** shall:
 1. Report to the executives
-2. Be appointed via interview process, conducted by executive Computer Science Society executives and Head of Technology.
+2. Be appointed via interview process, conducted by the Computer Science Society executives and Head of Technology.
-2. Be responsible for representing the views and concerns of the Computer Science Society.
+3. Be responsible for representing the views and concerns of the Computer Science Society.
-3. Be responsible for ensuring that rules and regulations for our official social medias are upheld.
+4. Be responsible for ensuring that rules and regulations for our official social medias are upheld.

 The **CSC Liaison(s)** Shall:
-1. Report to the Computer Science Society President.
+1. Report to the President.
 2. Be responsible for communication between the Computer Science Society and Computer Science Council.
 3. Attend Computer Science Society meetings as non-voting members.